 Fitbit Versa 4

-Both are comfortable enough to sleep in, which matters because sleep tracking is one of Fitbit's strongest capabilities and runs identically on each watch.
+Both are comfortable enough to wear overnight, which matters because sleep tracking is one of Fitbit's strongest features.
+Neither is bulky by modern smartwatch standards.

 Fitbit Sense 2 worn by man cycling in the city